equalitie/ouinet/README.md

 For a production environment you may want to deploy the Injector using [Docker Compose](https://ouinet.work/docs/build/docker.html#docker-deployment).

-**Warning:**  Running an Injector turns the host into an open web proxy which could implicate security or privacy-affecting issues depending on your context.
+**Warning:** Running an Injector turns the host into a web proxy for Clients with the correct credentials, which could pose a security or privacy risk depending on your context.
 Please keep this in mind and only assume reasonable risks.

 ## Running a Client